Teagum/chainsaddiction/README.md

 ## Installation
+### Install from PyPi

+We currently provide wheels for macOS and Windows AMD 64, which you can install from PyPI via:

+    python3 -m pip install chainsaddiction

+Linux users have to build from source until we get that manylinux thing running.

-### Prerequisites
+### Install from source

-The installation of ChainsAddiction requires to following tools to be installed on your system:
+Before attemting to build ChainsAddiction from source, make sure you have

 - Python >= 3.9
 - pip, setuptools
 - C compiler

-### Install from PyPi

-You can install chainsaddiction from PyPi with:

-    python3 -m pip install chainsaddiction

-Please note that ChainsAddiction is a CPython extension module.
-You have to have set up a C compiler in order to install.
-Currently we provide wheels for macOS.
-So, if you are using this OS you do not need a compiler.

-### Install from source
+installed and ready to go.

-First, clone the source code by typing the following command in your terminal app.
+Then, clone the source code by typing the following command in your terminal app.
 Replace `path/to/ca` with the path to where ChainsAddiction should be cloned:

     git clone https://github.com/teagum/chainsaddiction path/to/ca